Interstate 395 (Virginia–District of Columbia)

-Interstate 395 (I-395) in Washington D.C. and Virginia is a 13.79 mi spur route of I-95 that begins at an interchange with I-95 in Springfield and ends at an interchange with US Route 50 (US 50) in Northwest Washington, D.C.
+Interstate 395 (I-395) in Virginia and Washington, D.C., is a 13.79 mi spur route of I-95 that begins at an interchange with I-95 in Springfield and ends at an interchange with US Route 50 (US 50) in Northwest Washington, D.C.
 It passes underneath the National Mall near the US Capitol and ends at a junction with US 50 at New York Avenue, roughly 1 mi north of the 3rd Street Tunnel.
-Despite its proximity to I-395 in Maryland, the route is unrelated and unconnected.

-I-395 is known by three different names over its various segments.
+I-395 is known by three names over its various segments.
 The Virginia portion is part of the larger Shirley Highway that continues southward on I-95 beyond the terminus of I-395.
 In the District of Columbia, it is known as the Southwest Freeway from the 14th Street bridges to the Southeast Freeway interchange (I-695) and the Center Leg or Center Leg Freeway from the Southeast Freeway interchange to New York Avenue.

-The Southwest and Center Leg freeways are collectively denominated as the Dwight D. Eisenhower Freeway.
+It is unrelated and unconnected to I-395 in Maryland.